 These measures can be implemented across an array of scales, for instance across a catchment as part of a wider flood relief scheme, or on a site-specific basis as part of a landscaping or green infrastructure plan.
 Nature-based solutions can provide flood mitigation benefits and ecosystem services across all scales if given adequate planning, and should be considered during the site layout and design stages of a development.
+The Nature-based Solutions to the Management of Rainwater and Surface Water Runoff in Urban Areas - Best Practice Interim Guidance Document (2022) provides guidance in making appropriate planning and design decisions to incorporate nature based solutions and climate change adaptation to urban spatial planning.

 The drainage design shall ensure no increase in flood risk to the site, or the downstream catchment.
-Reference should be made to the MCDP and CLAP for further policy and objectives.
+Reference should be made to the MCDP and BLAP for further policy and objectives.
 Considerable detail on the process and design of SuDS is also provided in C7532, the Dublin SuDS Manual and the Greater Dublin Strategic Drainage Study.

-7.7.6 'Green Corridor'
+7.7.6 Green Corridor